Saniyakhan09/machine-test/README.md

 #MERN Machine Test — Admin, Agent and CSV Distribution

-This project is allows an Admin to log in,and create Agents, upload CSV/XLSX files, and distribute list items among 5 agents equally.
+This project allows an Admin to log in, create Agents, upload CSV/XLSX files, and distribute list items equally among 5 agents.
+Once on the login page, enter the credentials:
+Email: auybshariff00@gmail.com
+Password: saniya71
+* After logging in the Admin is redirected to the Dashboard, which has three main navigation pages: Create Agents, Agents, and Upload List.

+* Create Agents: Used to add new agents.

+* Agents: Displays all the agents that have been created.

+* Upload List: Allows uploading files in .csv, .xlsx, or .axls format.
+After uploading, the data is validated and distributed equally among the agents, showing each agent’s assigned client data including Name, Phone Number, and Notes.

 #Features